Interpause/nicepipe/README.md

 The workaround is actually a side-effect import designed not only to load CUDA successfully, but also to be detectable by `PyInstaller` such that the required DLLs are copied and linked.

 On Linux, while `nicepipe.cuda` works in development, and `PyInstaller` correctly detects the CUDA DLLs, the executable cannot properly be built.
 Even openCV cannot properly bundle in qt.
 My guess is my unique system configuration might be messing with `PyInstaller`'s DLL detection.
 It might also be that on Linux, specifying additional paths in the build command might be insufficient, and instead these paths must be specified in `LD_LIBRARY_PATH`, which can fortunately be done via `poethepoet`.
 That said, building for Linux isn't supported.

+### Lots of Error messages on Keyboard Interrupt

+I already tried to resolve most of them.
+There is one caused by `poethepoet` (<https://github.com/nat-n/poethepoet/issues/42>) that can be bypassed by running `python app.py` directly.
+See <https://stackoverflow.com/questions/70399670/how-to-shutdown-gracefully-on-keyboard-interrupt-when-an-asyncio-task-is-perform> about the rest.

+I have ensured at least that the Worker can start and stop without error messages.
+KeyboardInterrupt is a bit more iffy.